mtrohman/heiswayi.github.io/_posts/2016-12-29-asynchronous-powershell-scripter.md

 ### Preset Scripts

-Preset scripts are saved in the plain text file format in `presets` folder where the title of the script is the filename of the text file itself.
+Preset scripts are saved in the plain text file format in "presets" folder where the title of the script is the filename of the text file itself.
 This makes thing easier to manually modify the script or to add a batch of scripts WITHOUT needing to run the application.
-It's more manageable, easy to backup or synchronize with the cloud service.
+It's more manageable, easy to backup or synchronize with the cloud storage service.

 ### Source Code and Downloads

 Asynchronous PowerShell Scripter source code is available on [GitHub](https://github.com/heiswayi/AsyncPowerShellScripter) repository and licensed under [MIT License](https://github.com/heiswayi/AsyncPowerShellScripter/blob/master/LICENSE.md).
-The source code is personally maintained by me, however if anyone interested to contribute, the person is free to do so.
+The source code is personally maintained by me, however if anyone interested to contribute, the person is free to do so; just fork out the repository, make changes and pull request.

 To download the binary package (executable file), please visit Asynchronous PowerShell Scripter [release page here](https://github.com/heiswayi/AsyncPowerShellScripter/releases).